Ammann Tilings in Symplectic Geometry: Introduction

-The paper is structured as follows: in Section~\ref{Delzant} we recall the generalized Delzant procedure; in Section~\ref{quasilattices} we introduce the quasilattice $Q$ and we discuss its connection with the tiling; in Section~\ref{interpretation} we construct the symplectic quasifolds $M_b$ and $M_r$; finally, in Section~\ref{tipi} we show that $M_b$ and $M_r$ are diffeomorphic but not symplectomorphic.
+The paper is structured as follows: in Section~\ref{Delzant} we recall the generalized Delzant construction; in Section~\ref{quasilattices} we introduce the quasilattices $F$, $I$ and~$P$, and~we discuss their connection with the tiling; in Section~\ref{interpretation} we construct the symplectic quasifolds $M_b$ and~$M_r$; in Section~\ref{geoquasi} we study their local geometry; f\/inally, in Section~\ref{tipi} we show that they are dif\/feomorphic but not symplectomorphic.